Pros and Cons of Reverse Mortgage

 - How Much Does a Reverse Mortgage Cost?

-You’re probably familiar with what a traditional mortgage is.
-With a regular mortgage, you borrow money to purchase a home and you pay down your debt over a predetermined number of years.
+You are probably familiar with what a traditional mortgage is.
+With the typical variety, you borrow money to purchase a home and you pay down your debt over a predetermined number of years.